Engine Sounds Loud When Accelerating? Here’s Why and How To Fix

 If you notice any strange sounds coming from your car, you should take it to a mechanic.
 This rule applies to all noises: loud, quiet, squeaking, ticking… you name it.

-Any noises developing under acceleration are related to increased engine load.
+Any sounds developing under acceleration are related to increased engine load.

-The problem might be a mundane, straightforward fix.
-However, it might be as serious as an overheating engine, potentially ending in a seizure.
+The problem might be a mundane, simple fix.
+However, it might be as severe as an overheating engine, potentially ending in a seizure.
 Not good.

 • Inspection